Ray Tensing retrial: Mistrial declared for 2nd time after jury deadlocks

 "We have given this extensive deliberation with opportunity for both sides to express their positions.
 We cannot proceed coming to a unanimous decision."

-Tensing stared straight ahead with no expression before putting his head down in his hand as the judge declared a mistrial.
+Tensing stared straight ahead with no expression before putting his head down in his hand.
+DuBose's family left the courtroom moments after the judge declared a mistrial following about 30 hours of deliberations over five days.

+Under a light rain, both families walked out of the courthouse without comment.

+The Rev. Peterson Mingo, an activist and friend of the DuBose family, escorted the victim's mother, Audrey, and his brother, Aubrey, to a waiting car.

 Earlier Friday, Ghiz ordered the deadlocked jury to resume deliberations after more than 27 hours in the jury room.